dkikuku20-maker/dessailly-kikuku/README.md

 - 🎨 **Insightful Visualization:** Experienced in Tableau, Power BI, and Python to design visuals that make complex information easy to understand and impactful.
 - 🤖 **AI & Machine Learning Support:** Hands-on involvement in data governance and model validation for global AI/ML projects.
 - 💬 **Collaborative Communicator:** Able to translate technical findings into clear, audience-focused reports for diverse research and community initiatives.
-- 🚀 **Lifelong Learner:** Continuously expanding knowledge across analytics, ML engineering, and social impact research to create inclusive, data-informed solutions.
+- 🚀 **Lifelong Learner:** Continuously expanding knowledge across analytics, ML engineering, and social impact research to create inclusive, Business Insights, data-informed solutions.

 ---